 The masterclass

-Bonjour, Bienvenue and welcome to French Apprentice, a complete apprenticeship in French Patisserie.
-(Minus the polishing of copper pots and scolding by the 'patron'.)
-In fact it is to these 'patrons' that I owe my skills and like them, the desire to pass them on.
+Bonjour!
+Bienvenue!
+Welcome to French Apprentice, a complete masterclass in French Patisserie.
+(Minus the polishing of copper pots and scolding by the "patron".)
+In fact, it is to these "patrons" that I owe my skills, and, like them, the desire to pass them on.

 Its artistic and delectable realisation lies in these 3 key features.

-Well, I spent 7 minutes a day for 2 years watching how the croissant dough mixed in the mixer.
-I watched as he mixed and folded the genoese sponge, right up until the last 2 weeks of my apprenticeship when he finally allowed me to do it.
-And I did….perfectly!
+Well, I spent seven minutes a day for two years watching how the croissant dough mixed in the mixer.
+I watched as he mixed and folded the genoese sponge, right up until the last two weeks of my apprenticeship when he finally allowed me to do it.

 “Qui voit faire, veut faire.”
 (Who sees, learns.)